 How many calories are in a cup of Turkish tea?

-Turkish tea (just plain cup) contains no calories.
+Turkish tea (just a plain cup) contains no calories.
 However, when you add sugar, it may be 20 to 40 calories per glass, depending on the amount that is added.

 Is Turkish tea stronger than black tea?